-Recognized Obligation Payment Schedule 20-21 Successor Agency Meeting | January 21, 2020 Page 11 of 29 stage of site remediation related to the groundwater beneath Site B, the Redevelopment Agency and DTSC entered into a new Environmental Oversight Agreement on June 27, 2011, for DTSC to provide regulatory oversight services related to the remediation of groundwater.
-The Environmental Oversight Agreement with DTSC is an enforceable obligation of the Successor Agency pursuant to Sections 34171(d)(1)(E) and 34171(d)(1)(F) and was listed on the ROPS as line item 43.
+Based on the results of the extensive soil remediation and its favorable impact to groundwater, the Redevelopment Agency and DTSC agreed to pursue the bio-remediation alternative rather than the construction of the containment trench and pumping and treating of contaminated groundwater.
+Further, given that the soil remediation had been successfully completed and the Redevelopment Agency was about to commence the next stage of site remediation related to the groundwater beneath Site B, the Redevelopment Agency and DTSC entered into a new Environmental Oversight Agreement on June 27, 2011, for DTSC to provide regulatory oversight services related to the remediation of groundwater.
+The Environmental Oversight Agreement with DTSC is an enforceable obligation of the Successor Agency pursuant to Sections 34171(d) (1) (E) and 34171(d) (1) (F).

 Thereafter, to advance the bio-remediation remedy, EKI undertook a pilot study of enhanced reductive dechlorination ("ERD"), involving injecting organic amendments into the groundwater in order to address tetrachloroethene ("PCE"), trichloroethene ("TCE"), and its breakdown products, including vinyl chloride ("VC").
-Based on the favorable results from the pilot study, the RDIP was amended to authorize the bio-remediation of groundwater contamination across Site B.
+Based on the favorable results from the pilot study, the RDIP was amended to authorize the bioremediation of groundwater contamination across Site B.